Hans Brinker, or The Silver Skates: Overview

-Mary Mapes Dodge, who never visited the Netherlands until after the novel was published, wrote the novel at age 34.
+Mary Mapes Dodge, who had never visited the Netherlands when the novel was published, wrote the novel at age 34.
 She was inspired by her reading of John L. Motley's lengthy, multi-volume history works: The Rise of the Dutch Republic (1856), and History of the United Netherlands (1860–1867).
 Dodge subsequently did further bibliographical research into the country.
 She also received much firsthand information about Dutch life from her immigrant Dutch neighbors, the Scharffs, and Dodge wrote in her preface to the 1875 edition of the book that the story of Hans Brinker's father was "founded strictly upon fact".

-Even so, many of the story's characters have names that are morphologically German rather than Dutch, or are completely obscure.
+Many of the story's characters have incongruous names that are morphologically German rather than Dutch, or are completely obscure.
 Some editions of the story contain a footnote explaining that "Ludwig, Gretel, and Carl were named after German friends" and correctly giving Lodewijk, Grietje and Karel as the Dutch-language equivalents.
 Other names that seem fictitious, such as "Voost", "Broom" or "Rychie", could be corruptions of existing Dutch forms (in this case "Joost", "Bram" and "Riekie").
 In Dutch editions of the book, names and other elements were adapted to make the story more believable to Dutch children; hence, translator P.J.
 Andriessen renamed German-sounding "Gretel" to "Griete" in the first Dutch edition of 1867, and Margreet Bruijn changed the main characters' names to the authentically Dutch regional forms of "Hannes" and "Geertje" in her 1954 adaptation.

 Full of Dutch cultural and historical information, the book became an instant bestseller, outselling all other books in its first year of publication except Charles Dickens' Our Mutual Friend.
 The novel has since been continuously in print, most often in multiple editions and formats, and remains a children's classic.